Can you give me a ‘Road Map’ for the Application/Purchase process

 3. Your legal representative will have you complete the necessary paperwork associated with this application and return these to his/her office (paperwork includes, copies of the picture page of passports / medical forms which are completed in your home town / police clearances initiated from your home town / a business plan of your what you will be doing with this business / names of 2 referees that can verify your existence.
 Your Rarotongan Property representative can assist with soft copies of this paperwork, including templates for the Business plan and the medical forms which outline the test to be done.

-4. Your legal representative will collate these documents and a copy of your Sales and purchase agreement and submit these to the BTIB(Business Trade Investment Board) [application fee to BTIB is NZ$750] The BTIB is the government Dept that must approve all Non Cook Islanders coming to these islands and they meet once monthly.
-The board consists of a Chairman, a C.E.O. and four other board members.
+4. Your legal representative will collate these documents and a copy of your Sales and purchase agreement and submit these to the BTIB(Business Trade Investment Board) [application fee to BTIB is NZ$1,400.00] The BTIB is the Government Dept that must approve all Non Cook Islanders coming to these islands and they meet once monthly.
+The board consists of a Chairman, a C.E.O. and four board members.

 5. The board will consider the merits of each application with the view to ‘what is the net benefit’ to the Cook Islands and Cook Islanders.